akku1139/aosp-mirror_platform_docs_source.android.com/en/devices/architecture/kernel/bpf.md

 char _license[] SEC("license") = "GPL"; // or other license
 </pre>

-Here, `MY_MAPNAME` is the name of your map variable.
-It's of type `struct bpf_map_def` and tells the BPF loader what kind of map to create with what parameters.
+Here, `name_of_my_map` is the name of your map variable.
+It tells the BPF loader what kind of map to create with what parameters.
 This struct definition is provided by the `bpf_helpers.h` header that the C program includes.
 The above code results in a creation of an array map of 10 entries.

 Next, the program defines a function `PROGFUNC`.
 When compiled, this function is placed in a section.
 The section must have a name of the format